Sunday hunting is prohibited on all State Forest property More Info

 Forest Benefits

-Forests in Delaware cover about 370,000 acres or around one-third of the First State.
-But did you know that more than 75 percent of forests are owned privately, mostly by individuals and families?
+Forests in Delaware cover about 370,000 acres, or around one-third of the First State.
+But did you know that more than 75 percent of forests are owned privately, primarily by individuals and families?
 These “non-industrial private forest” (NIPF) lands constitute sustainable and renewable resources that provide many natural benefits: clean water, wildlife habitat, better air quality, places for recreation, and valuable wood products.
-With proper management, these precious resources can continue to provide benefits far into the future, but Delaware’s forests need to be managed for health and sustainability.
+With proper management, these precious resources can continue to provide benefits far into the future, but Delaware’s forests must be managed for health and sustainability.

 Learn the benefits of sustainable forestry and some common myths about forests